huiwenhw/huiwenhw.github.io/_posts/2017-07-25-this-bind-partial.md

 Now, we are binding the module object's 'this' keyword to the retrieveX function.
 So whenever we call boundGetX(), it is returning the x:81 value in the module object.

-Okay, now we want to test our understanding of 'this'.
-Q&A:
+To test that we really know what's going on, let's have a super short Q&A:
 ```
 this.x = 9;